-se which supplies knowledge of the principles of composition and writing reports.
-The subjects covered are; why reports are written, s, makeup of reports, effectiveness of writing styles, gathering of port, planning a report, method of writing a report, layout and port, and visual aids in a report.
+This is a course which supplies knowledge of the principles of composition and basic forms of writing reports.
+The subjects covered are: why reports are written, types of reports, makeup of reports, effectiveness of writing styles, gathering of facts for a report, planning a report, method of writing a report, layout and typing of a report, and visual aids in a report.

-Class Hrs.
-78 & Vocational Relationships
+5.501 Professional & Vocational Relationships

-isists of studies to aid the student to understand herself and her h other people, especially patients and fellow workers.
-It presents her personal health in relationship to herself and the health of the his section also touches on nursing, past, present and future and ts.
-Prerequisite: Registration in the Practical Nurse program;
+This course consists of studies to aid the student to understand herself and her relationship with other people, especially patients and fellow workers.
+It presents the picture of her personal health in relationship to herself and the health of the community.
+This section also touches on nursing, past, present and future and its legal aspects.
+Prerequisite: Registration in the Practical Nurse program.